20% OFF 6 months of Helium 10

 Amazon Barcode

-The FNKSU barcode (Fulfillment Network Stock Keeping Unit) is an alphanumeric barcode exclusively for Amazon and its sellers.
+The FNSKU barcode (Fulfillment Network Stock Keeping Unit) is an alphanumeric barcode exclusively for Amazon and its sellers.
+FNSKU barcodes are often used when your product isn’t eligible for a manufacturer’s barcode.

-To avoid this, Amazon encourages all its sellers to print out FNKSU barcodes for box labeling.
+To avoid this, Amazon encourages all its sellers to print out FNSKU barcodes for box labeling.
 You can easily find these codes in your inventory section of Seller Central.

-Note: You can only access these barcodes after you have entered your products into the Amazon Inventory System.
+Note: You can only access FNSKU barcodes after you have entered your products into the Amazon Inventory System.

-Some sellers make the mistake of overstuffing or under-stuffing their labels.
-Fewer details can make it difficult for the fulfillment team to allocate your products in the correct storage.
+Some sellers make the mistake of overstuffing or under-stuffing their Amazon FBA labels.
+Fewer details can make it difficult for the fulfillment team to allocate your products to the correct storage.
+But too much information can make them difficult to read.

-As an Amazon seller, you have four printing options at your disposal.
-They are as following:
+As an Amazon seller, you have four label-printing options at your disposal.

 You can print your labels using all the necessary tools available on your Amazon Seller Central page.
-However, this method requires you to have a printer and printer rolls for creating, printing, and sticking.
+We’ll explain how to print Amazon FBA labels at home in the next section, but know that this method requires you to have a printer and printer rolls for creating, printing, and sticking.

 If your products qualify for manufacturer barcodes, you can use the existing barcodes avoiding the hassle of printing.